Philadelphia police investigating hoax in airplane diversion

 He added, "a pretty nasty trick was played on a passenger."

-Todd Lehmacher, a spokesman for U.S. Airways, said Flight 1267 eventually left for Dallas at about 11:15 a.m, after most of the original passengers reboarded the plane.
+Todd Lehmacher, a spokesman for U.S. Airways LCC.N, said Flight 1267 eventually left for Dallas at about 11:15 a.m.
+(1515 GMT), after most of the original passengers reboarded the plane.

 The passenger who was questioned was in the process of rebooking his flight, police said.